swapdha/robocar-dashboard/README.md

 I have included my modified version of manage.py in this repo in case you would like to use it how I did.
 Please note that this modification doesn't seem to play nice with the regular web server driving mode (manage.py drive [without --js]), so you might want to keep two copies of manage.py if you switch back and forth a lot.
 Any pull requests on methods to avoid this issue are welcome!

 The lap time table is powered by a widget from (https://www.thedash.com/).
-This give a nice simple web widget, backed by a google doc spreadsheet.
+This provides a nice simple web widget, backed by a google doc spreadsheet.
 Easy to update Team names and lap times from another computer / phone without editing the dashboard source code constantly.